kluskaj/mira-sparco-multi/README.md

 `-sparco_file` if at leats one `-sparco_spectrum=spectrum`, specify here the path and na;e to the ASCII files defining the spectrum of your objects (TO BE IMPLEMENTED).

-`-sparco_image` Specify here the fits file have the image of the models (TO BE IMPLEMENTED).
+`-sparco_image` Specify here the fits file with the image that will be used as a model (TO BE IMPLEMENTED).

 ## Implemented Models